How Much Does Business Health Insurance Cost Per Employee?

 How Much Does Business Health Insurance Cost?

-We’ve generated quotes for two very different businesses.
-Bear in mind this is for illustrative purposes only, so what your business will pay completely depends on your unique circumstances.
+We’ve generated quotes for two different businesses.
+This is for illustrative purposes only, so what your business will pay completely depends on your specific circumstances.

 Example 1: Small Architect Firm, London

 Let’s use the example of an architecture firm with five team members.
-They want a Business Health Insurance scheme to cover all of their employees.
-They’re after a scheme with:
+They want Business Health Insurance to cover all of their employees.
+They’re want a scheme with:

 This is what their costs might look like: